 Supported OS: newest version of Windows 7, 8.1, or 10

 Download Link: https://plays.tv/download

 Freemiums are good bets to choose if your Windows machine is friendly to them, and their functionalities can meet your needs and operation skills rightly.
 If not, you are suggested to take your time on a paid tool, which offers better compatibility, tech support, feature updates and of course more user-friendly interface.

-Going to an end of the best 11 game recording software for Windows computer, you must have your own standard or idea on which one to try first.
-Keep in mind that taking both software options and computer hardware into account.
+Going to an end of the best game recording software for Windows 10 or lower computer, you must have your own standard or idea on which one to try first.
+Keep in mind that taking both software functionality and computer hardware into account before the real capture.
+What’s more, there are still many quality game recorders that this list doesn’t cover, such as FBX, Dxtory and XSplit Gamecaster.
+Maybe we will update this list in the near future according to user feedback and review them one by one.
 No matter what, we hope you can find the one or two that suit you most.